-The question of how to clean battery corrosion as efficiently and safely as possible is one that dates back to the first lead-acid batteries used for cars, trucks and other vehicles.
-If you have a little experience tinkering with your car, you already know just how important your battery can be.
-Your car can’t run without it, and corrosion can impair the normal functioning of your car’s electric system, and may even impair the connection to your battery or destroy your battery entirely.
-Leaving corrosion unattended to will make things a lot worse over time.
+The question of how to clean car battery corrosion as efficiently and safely as possible is one that dates back to the first lead-acid batteries used for cars, trucks and other vehicles.
+If you have a little experience tinkering with your car, you already know just how important your battery is.
+Your car can’t start without it, and corrosion can impair the normal functioning of your car’s electrical system, and may even impair the connection to your battery or destroy your battery entirely.
+Leaving corrosion unchecked will cause problems over time.

 Before considering how to clean battery corrosion, it is essential to understand how corrosion can affect your vehicle.
 While in small amounts it simply reflects your car’s normal wear and tear over the years, corrosion can get worse especially when subjected to higher temperatures during the summer months.
 Small amounts of corrosion are not usually a problem.
 However, as the problem worsens, larger buildups may form that will act as an insulator that will prevent the battery from accepting or delivering a charge.
 You might have a hard time starting your vehicle at first, and accessories like your radio and AC could occasionally remain without power.
 If the problem continues to persist, your car’s on-board computer will also be affected, and it may even fail entirely.